 When should I get tested?

-Get tested after your last partner, when starting a new relationship, every year or with a physical exam, or if the condom broke or after having unprotected sex.
+Consider getting tested: if you have symptoms, after your last partner, when starting a new relationship, every year or with a physical exam, if a condom broke, or after having unprotected sex.

 What if I'm pregnant?